Prince Miguel, Duke of Viseu: Later life

 After his marriage Miguel was granted the title Duke of Viseu by his father, though the reigning Portuguese King Manuel II did not recognise this and claimed the title for himself.
 Shortly after his marriage, Miguel faced legal action from a syndicate who had lent him money a few years before his marriage when he was in financial difficulties.
 After promising to pay the syndicate one-fifth of any dowry he received as a result of contracting a marriage he later tried to pay back only what he had originally borrowed.
 Although he paid off the majority of his creditors after his wedding some were unhappy and seized his furniture and other items and took them to an Auction house.

 In 1911-1912 Miguel took part in the monarchist uprisings in Portugal led by Henrique Mitchell de Paiva Couceiro, in an unsuccessful attempt to overthrow the First Portuguese Republic.
 He was also active in raising money to fund the uprisings.

 Miguel later found work in London where he was employed as a Broker's clerk for the city firm Basil Montgomery, Fitzgerald and co.
 After originally being forced to resign from the Army, he returned to serve in the German automobile corps during the First World War reaching the rank of Captain.

-After the war on 21 July 1920 Miguel renounced for himself and his descendants, his rights of succession to the Portuguese throne.
+After the war, Miguel renounced on 21 July 1920 for himself and his descendants, his rights of succession to the Portuguese throne.
 His father also renounced his rights ten days later which resulted in the Miguelist claim passing to his younger half brother Duarte Nuno.

 Prince Miguel later moved to New York City where he sold life insurance before dying of pneumonia following an influenza attack.